Lalica/adventofcode/AoC2018/README.md

 **Credits:**
 * MasterMedo (suggestions on improving code structure for almost every day, hints on implementation for days 2, 4 and 6)
 * stewman241 (for comment: "It's not an equation question.
 It is a data structure question." on day 9)
+* Bartol Rebernjak (I saw he was using partial sums for day 11)